tsgates/arch-wiki-markdown/wiki/Remote_Arch_Linux_Install.md

 Set up your new system
 ----------------------

-At this point, follow the normal steps of Installation Guide.
+At this point, follow the normal steps of Installation guide.
 Probably the genfstab script won't work.
 In that case, you'll need to edit the /mnt/etc/fstab file by hand.
 You can use the content of /etc/mtab as reference.